brianglass/anastasis/files/trithekti.md

 Create a clean heart in me, O God, and renew a right spirit within me.

-Lord, who at the third hourÂ….
+Lord, who at the third hour….

 ****